# A tibble: 23,165 × 4 ## word sentiment lexicon score ## <chr> <chr> <chr> <int> ## 1 abacus trust nrc NA ## 2 abandon fear nrc NA ## 3 abandon negative nrc NA ## 4 abandon sadness nrc NA ## 5 abandoned anger nrc NA ## 6 abandoned fear nrc NA ## 7 abandoned negative nrc NA ## 8 abandoned sadness nr

 index on the x-axis that keeps track of narrative time in sections of text.

-We can see here how the plot of each novel changes toward more positive or negative sentiment over the trajectory of the story.
+We can see in Figure 3.1 how the plot of each novel changes toward more positive or negative sentiment over the trajectory of the story.

 3.3 Comparing the three sentiment dictionaries